 This option is great!
 I’ve been able to find massive influencers I’ve never heard of in verticals that aren’t second nature to me by following people I do know (or found using 1. or 2.) and paying attention to the suggested channels (Youtube) and pages (Instagram) that pop up.

 These are the very basic ways I start to do research on social media platforms.
 Though time-consuming, you should be able to build out a robust list of influencers to take to the next step of the process…Validation.

 Here’s where things start to get a little dicey.
-All too often now because there is a growing market, influencers are tempted to inflate their numbers.
+All too often now, because there is a growing market, social media influencers are tempted to inflate their numbers.
 There are hundreds of companies and individuals that promise to deliver followers to your account but are they real?

 Even up to a year ago, large followings were the biggest concern for big brands.
 They saw it as a shiny new tool for them to push product and in turn, it created a marketplace where the number of followers you had beside you name was the No.1 metric anyone looked at.

 Well, we’ve become much more sophisticated these days and (going back to your goals) depending on your metrics, a 2 million follower account may not have the same return as a 20k follower account for your particular situation.

 With that in mind, you’ve made a list… now what?